Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libpsl/README.md

     The other solution would have been to explicitly turn the runtime off (which may still leave a sufficiently capable package).

--   The version for 24.03 has been reworked for the system update of January 2026 so that it would still rebuild and link correctly now that libidn2 seems missing on the system (at least, it was missing on the TDS).
+-   The versions for 23.09 and 24.03 have been reworked for the system update of January 2026 so that it would still rebuild and link correctly now that libidn2 seems missing on the system (at least, it was missing on the TDS).